DIY Outdoor Sectional Couch

 I won’t go into too much detail on this, since this process is laid out pretty well on Ana White’s site – but I will give a few tips.

 When assembling the side pieces in step 1, it helps a lot to lay it out like this, with an extra wood piece under the two legs to make sure they’re even.
-Then, just drill your pocket hole screws in place.
+Then, just drill your pocket hole screws in place on each end of the side apron.

 Just move the extra 2x4s around underneath as you’re placing the slats so they stay in place!